vzikass/AuthDB/README.md

 Application will be available at [localhost:4444](http://localhost:4444)

 ## Testing
 *I don't see much point in testing, because in the process I gradually test the work myself.
 But since the project is intended for personal use, you can practice and make some Unit Tests, Integration Test or other tests.
-Perhaps I will add more tests if I think it is necessary.*
+Perhaps I will add more tests if I think it's necessary.*

 ## Achievements
 - [X] Write terrible code